ArchipelagoMW/Archipelago/worlds/alttp/docs/plando_en.md

 ## Configuration

-1. Only items plando has to be enabled before it can be used (opt-in).
+1. All plando options are enabled by default, except for "items plando" which has to be enabled before it can be used (opt-in).
-2. To do so, go to your installation directory (Windows default: `C:\ProgramData\Archipelago`), then open the host.yaml file with a text editor.
+2. To enable it, go to your installation directory (Windows default: `C:\ProgramData\Archipelago`), then open the host.yaml file with a text editor.
 3. In it, you're looking for the option key `plando_options`.
 To enable all plando modules you can set the value to `bosses, items, texts, connections`